 Greening the Eurosystem collateral framework

-This project will investigate how the Eurosystem collateral could become greener, as well as what implications this would have for credit conditions and investment in the Eurozone.
+However, in its existing form it undermines decarbonisation efforts since it disproportionately supports polluting companies.
+This project investigates how the Eurosystem collateral framework can become greener, as well as what implications this would have for credit conditions, investment and emissions.

 The project explores alternative options for greening the Eurosystem collateral framework using a combination of:

 - haircut adjustments according to the dirtiness and greenness of corporate securities,